NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

-To enable _GPU support for Pandas UDF_, you need to configure your spark job with extra settings.
+To enable GPU support for Pandas UDF, you need to configure your spark job with extra settings.

 1. Make sure GPU `exclusive` mode is disabled.
 Note that this will not work if you are using exclusive mode to assign GPUs under Spark.